SichaoFu/Personal_Homepage/index.md

 |[Experiences](#experiences)|[Reviewer](#reviewer)|

 ---
 **Sichao Fu** is currently a final year graduate student with the electronics and communication engineering from the College of Control Science and Engineering, China University of Petroleum (East China), Qingdao, China.
-He received the B.Eng. degree in communication engineering from the College of Information Science and Engineering, Linyi University, Linyi, China, in 2017.
+He received the B.Eng. degree in communication engineering from Linyi University, Linyi, China, in 2017.
 He serves dozens of journals and conferences.
 Here's my [CV](https://github.com/SichaoFu/MyWebpages/blob/master/CV-SichaoFu.pdf).
 * Address: No.66 Changjiang West Road, Huangdao District, Qingdao 266580,China
 * Email: fusichao_upc@163.com